martindsq/frecuencia-lexica-sp/README.md

 source .venv/bin/activate
 ```

-2. Start a development web server on your local machine:
+2. Start a web server on your local machine:

 ```
-python manage.py runserver
+gunicorn mysite.wsgi
 ```

 This will start a development server at [localhost](http://127.0.0.1:8000).